prismicio/prismic-gatsby/docs/README.md

 ## Providing JSON schemas

-In order for Gatsby to know about your Prismic custom types, you must provide the full JSON schema of each custom type from Prismic to the source plugin via the `schemas` option in `gatsby-config.js`.
+In order for Gatsby to know about your Prismic custom types, you must provide the full JSON schema of each custom type.
+This is done via the plugin's `schemas` option in `gatsby-config.js`.

 The recommended approach is to create a `schemas` directory in your project and import them into your `gatsby-config.js` file.